growdigital/forestgarden.wales/content/blog/about-the-name.md

 ---
-title: "About the name…"
+title: About the name…
 date: 2018-01-19
-description: "A small clarification about the origins of the name Forest Garden Wales"
+description: A small clarification about the origins of the name Forest Garden Wales
 images:
-- ""
+-
 imageAlt:
-- ""
+-
 imageCap:
-- ""
+-
 draft: false
 ---